atomist-skills/github-release-skill/SETTINGS.md

     organizations you have connected.

-    To restrict the organizations or specific repositories on which the skill will run, you can explicitly choose organization(s) and repositories.
+    To restrict the organizations or specific repositories on which the skill will run, you can explicitly choose organizations and repositories.

 3.  **Activate the skill**